meghanblyth/meghanblyth/README.md

 - 🔭 I’m currently finding my first job as a developer!

-- 🧠 I am interested in sustainable tech, Web 3, iOS & MacOS.
+- 🧠 I am interested in sustainable tech, Web 3 and iOS.

 - ⚛️ I am learning Javascript, Ruby and React.